 The Rights for Children and Youth Partnership

 The work of the partnership is framed by the United Nations’ 1989 Convention on the Rights of the Child (CRC), and recommendations within the 2006 United Nations World Report on Violence against Children – Latin American Report (UN Study).
-Both characterise violence against children and youth as a human rights violation.
+Both characterize violence against children and youth as a human rights violation.

-This project is developed to increase knowledge of factors that support or hinder the protection of children and youth rights in the Caribbean, Central America and Canada.
+This project is developed to increase knowledge of factors that support or hinder the protection of children and youth rights in the Caribbean, Central America, and Canada.

 Goals and Objectives

 RCYP was developed to increase knowledge of factors that support or hinder the protection of children and youth rights in the Caribbean, Central America, and their diaspora populations in Canada.

 This highly collaborative, multi-institutional partnership is producing original and significant knowledge about the institutional impacts on Caribbean, Central American, and diaspora youth in Canada.

 Developing a comprehensive understanding of the social, political, economic and social factors that contribute to violence against children and youth in the regions

 Using comparative analyses to examine how various actors and society at large contribute to violence against children and youth.

 Researching the issues of children and youth rights in a more holistic manner that is characteristic of this research field.

 Enhance trainings to ensure a continuation of knowledge and growth through the next generation of child and youth protection workers.